-88. Politically motivated summary executions of civilians have been carried out by members of the armed forces and Civil Defence.
+93. Politically-motivated summary executions of civilians have been carried out by members of the armed forces and Civil Defence.
 While it is difficult to determine exactly how many have occurred, they are certainly disturbing, but there were fewer than the average for last year.
 The Attorney-General of the Republic has taken action with regard to some of those executions.

-89. The Special Representative notes with satisfaction that no summary executions have been reliably attributed to members of the security forces.
+94. The Special Representative notes with satisfaction that no summary executions have been reliably attributed to members of the security forces.

-90. There are indications of some resurgence of "death squad" activities, and at least one source attributes summary executions and other serious human rights violations to those squads.
-The Special Representative notes that the Government is fighting the activities of the aforementioned death squads as vigorously as it can, although he does not rule out the possibility that their activities may be tolerated by individual members of the State apparatus.
+95. There are indications of a definite resurgence of "death squad" activities, and at least one source attributes summary executions and other serious human rights violations to those squads.
+The Special Rrepresentative notes that the Government is fighting the activities of the aforementioned death squads as vigorously as it can, although he does not rule out the possibility that their activities may be tolerated by individual members of the State apparatus.

-91. The guerrilla organizations, for their part, have persisted in a widespread and disturbing practice of "ajusticiamentos", a practice which, in the opinion of the Special Representative, is incompatible with generally recognized human rights standards and is a constituent factor of summary executions.
+96. The guerrilla organizations, for their part, have persisted in the widespread and disturbing practice of "ajusticiamentos", a practice which, in the opinion of the Special Representative, is incompatible with generally-recognized human rights standards and is a constitutent factor of summary executions.